-Allows to the user to define fluid physical properties in table format or generate a physical properties table from a fluids database.
-Mixtures of pure components can be defined, and the mix physical properties are calculated by AHED.
-For the pure physical property database, AHED uses the DIPPR© package, which is one of the world most renowned sources of pure compound physical properties.
+Allows to the user to define fluid physical properties in table format or generate a physical properties table from the AHED pure fluids database, using the Mixing Assistant.

 Heat Balance

 Once the shell and tube side fluid are selected, the flowrate, inlet and outlet temperatures are calculated here.
 Also, the physical properties for the gas and/or liquid streams are calculated at inlet and outlet temperatures.
 These values form the basis for the final heat transfer calculation.